openhab/org.openhab.binding.zwave/doc/diehl/sesfszw_0_0.md

 ### Parameter 9: Reset of overcurrent shutdown

 Activation despite 3x safety shutdown
- Activation despite 3x safety shutdown (parameter 8 = 1)

- A reset request (“Set” command) is normally executed very quickly, as a result of which a query (“Get” command) for this parameter usually returns the response “0” (no reset) for this parameter.
+<p&gt Activation despite 3x safety shutdown (parameter 8 = 1)</p&gt <p&gt A reset request (“Set” command) is normally executed very quickly, as a result of which a query (“Get” command) for this parameter usually returns the response “0” (no reset) for this parameter.
 In some cases, this can be interpreted incorrectly.
-Consequently, this parameter should be treated only as “write only”.
+Consequently, this parameter should be treated only as “write only”. </p&gt
 The following option values may be configured -:

 | Value  | Description |